Milad-Akarie/injectable/README.md

 ### Using a register module (for third party dependencies)

-just wrap your instance with a future, and you're good to go
+just wrap your instance with a future, and you're good to go.

 ```dart
 @module